Meet the Governors

 How are we organised?

-All of us meet at the beginning of each term as a full Governing Body, in a formal meeting that is minuted by our clerk to the governors.
+All of us meet at the beginning of each half term (six times a year), as a full Governing Body.
+Each meeting is minuted by our Clerk.